 - Microloans.
 Starting a rooftop apiary?
 A hydroponic vegetable garden behind your restaurant?
-Microfinancing could be available to help small farmers cover niche expenses.
+Also, microfinancing could be available to help small farmers cover niche expenses.

 - SBA loans.
-Depending on the type of farm you’re starting, you might be eligible for loan backed by the Small Business Administration, which offers competitive interest rates.
+Depending on the type of farm you’re starting, you might be eligible for loan backed by the Small Business Administration (SBA), which offers competitive interest rates.
 Note that the SBA recommends looking at government resources specifically allocated for agriculture before applying.